Are you an adviser? Go to Unbiased Pro

 Similar to debit and credit cards, it’s wise to check any fees before applying for a prepaid travel card.

-Locking in an exchange rate can be both good and bad, as you’ll know what rate to expect, but you might not necessarily get the best on offer.
+Locking in an exchange rate can be both good and bad.
+You’ll know what rate to expect, but you might not necessarily get the best rate.

 If you’re on a budget, a prepaid travel card can help you stick to one, although you can always top it up if you’re running low on cash.